peixuanWu/Rif-Diff/README.md

 This is official Pytorch implementation of "Rif-Diff: Improving image fusion based on diffusion model via residual learning"

-## Framework
-The framework of the proposed Rif-Diff for improving image fusion based on diffusion model.

 ## Update
 #### 1. 2024.11.17:
 We have released some code, and all the code will be released after the paper is received.
 Good luck to me!